holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

 * `create_link(AnyLinkableHash, AnyLinkableHash, ScopedLinkType, LinkTag) -> ExternResult<ActionHash>`: Records the creation of a link of the given `ScopedLinkType` between the hashes supplied in the first and second arguments, treating the first hash as the base and the second as the target.
 The fourth `LinkTag` parameter is a struct containing a `Vec<u8>` of arbitrary application bytes.

-* `delete_link(ActionHash) -> ExternResult<ActionHash>`: Records the deletion of a link, taking the original link creation action's hash as its input.
+* `delete_link(ActionHash) -> ExternResult<ActionHash>`: Records the marking of a link creation action as deleted, taking the original link creation action's hash as its input.

 * `query(ChainQueryFilter) -> ExternResult<Vec<Record>>`: search the agent's local source chain according to a query filter returning the `Record`s that match.
 The `ChainQueryFilter` parameter is defined as: